-- If the Mooring License and/or Coastal Permit are held by a number of parties, written approval from all of the parties who jointly hold the Mooring License and/or Coastal Permit is required.
+- If the Mooring License and/or Coastal Permit are held by a number of parties, written approval from all parties who jointly hold the Mooring License and/or Coastal Permit is required.

 Renting or leasing a mooring

-Owners currently list their moorings for sale or rent in the classified section of several local newspapers, in Trade and Exchange, on Trade Me, and on local boating clubs notice boards.
+Owners currently list their moorings for sale or rent in the classified section of local newspapers, on Trade Me, and on the noticeboards of local boating clubs.

-The council is now offering a free online service where mooring owners can list moorings for sale or rent.
+The council offers a free online service where mooring owners can list moorings for sale or rent.

-Upon completion of the form the moorings team will enter the details on the website at their earliest opportunity.
+After you complete the form, the moorings team will enter the details on the website at their earliest opportunity.

-If you require assistance with completing the form, please contact our moorings team on 0800 002 004 or email [email protected]
+If you need help completing the form, please contact our moorings team on 0800 002 004 or email [email protected]

 How do I remove my mooring from the list?